-Arts et Métiers and Valeo launched this industrial chair in Lille on October 17, 2018.
+Arts et Métiers Valeo launched this industrial chair in Lille on October 17, 2018.
 It is dedicated to the study of non-linear vibratory phenomena in the automotive transmissions of the future in order to improve passenger comfort.

 SCIENTIFIC FRAMEWORK

 The purpose of the Chair is to work on the control of noise and vibrations in the automotive drive trains of the future.
-Its challenges are to improve existing anti-vibration devices or to propose new strategies disrupting current practices in thermal, hybrid or electric motorization.
-In particular, the analysis, modeling and physical understanding of non-linear vibration phenomena are at the heart of the activities of this Chair.
+Its challenges are to improve existing anti-vibration devices or to propose new strategies disrupting current practices in thermal, hybrid, or electric motorization.
+In particular, the analysis, modeling, and physical understanding of non-linear vibration phenomena are at the heart of the activities of this Chair.
 The aim is to master the non-linearities of current devices, either to reduce them or to take advantage of them, and to design more efficient technical objects.

 OBJECTIVES